jonathanabennett/cl-megastrike/README.md

 ## What works

-Right now (v0.0.1), the game simulates a 1v1 duel between a Phoenix Hawk-1D and a Locust-1V (the locust is crazy).
-It displays the two units on the screen simply by their designator (PXH-1D and LCT-1V respectively) because in the introductory rules, facing is irrelevant.
+Right now (v0.0.1), the game simulates a 2v2 duel between a Lyran Phoenix Hawk-1D and Longbow LGB-0W and a Draconis Combine Locust-1V and Marauder-3R.
+It displays the units on the screen simply by their designators with a background color matching their team because in the introductory rules, facing is irrelevant.

-The game has no concept (yet) of initiative order or phases, so those have to be handled by you.
-You can type Roll in the bottom to roll your initiative (type it twice for two rolls).

-To move a unit, type Move, then a space, then click on the unit, then type a space, then click on the destination.
-If the unit doesn't move, add another space.
-If it still doesn't move, that's because it can't move that far.
-Try a closer hex.

-To attack a unit, type Attack, then a space, then click on the attacker, then type a space, then click on the target.
-If you see a new `Command:` prompt, the attack was unsuccessful.
-Otherwise, you'll see damage on the unit's info card to the right.
+To play, first click "Roll Initiative" at the bottom.
+That will generate an initiative list, which shows up on the right side.
+Next, click "Next phase" until you get to the Movement phase (Phase advancing is not yet automatic if there are no actions to take, and there is a deployment phase in there).

+Select a unit on the appropriate side by clicking on them, then click "Move" and then the hex you want to move to.
+If you cannot reach that hex, nothing will happen.
+Try again.
+If your unit moves, then click a unit on the other side and repeat.
+If a unit is standing still, click them, click move, and then click their hex.
+When everyone has moved, click "Next Phase"

+The Combat phase works the same way.
+Click a unit on the correct side, click Attack, and then click your target.
+Check the "Quickstats" blocks on the lower right pane to see if you did damage.
+Once everyone has fired, click Next Phase twice.

+Destroyed units will be removed automatically at the end of the end phase.
+Roll initiative for your new turn and play on!

 There is no terrain, just a flat, featureless plain, though it is only 16x17.
-There is no "end game", when you're done, type quit and enter.
+There is no "end game", when you're done, click the "Quit Game" button.

 Feedback is welcome on the specific layout and how to make it look better, but I'll be focusing almost exclusively on rules and features to begin with.

 ## What's coming

-### 0.1.0
+### 0.1.1

-This, the first "functional" release is a very primitive implementation of the rules, allowing a hot-seat style duel between two elements.
-The map will be a featureless plain.
+This, the first "functional" release, is a very primitive implementation of the rules, allowing a hot-seat 2v2.
+The map is a featureless plain.
 The pilots will all be skill 4.
+Selecting new units requires programming.
 Facing will not be calculated.
-Critical hits will not function.
+Critical hits will not be applied.
 Only standard attack types will work.
-No jumping will be allowed.
-Basically, you will be able to walk, shoot, and lose armor/structure.
+Only walking and jumping will be allowed (nothing but Mechs).
+Basically, you will be able to move, shoot, and lose armor/structure until your mech dies.

 ### 0.1.1

-Full implementation of introductory rules for maps and movement, and initiative.
-Allow multiple units per side.
+Allow you to build your armies before battle.
+Allow you to deploy.
+Full implementation of introductory rules for maps and movement.

 ### 0.1.2